The coming flu season may be terrible.The reason is here | ExBulletin

 “Full wasn’t anywhere except rational activity in West Africa,” said Richard Webby, an influenza expert at St. Jude Children’s Research Hospital (Memphis).

-“No one has seen it.
+“No one is looking.
 This includes countries that have locked down.
-They also include countries that have never locked down.
-They also include countries that have had good control over the pandemic.
-It includes countries that aren’t doing the right job, “Webby told CNN.
+This includes countries that have not locked down.
+This includes countries that have good control of the pandemic.
+Some countries aren’t doing a good job, “Webby told CNN.

 The reason is not entirely clear.
 Many experts believe that the measures taken to control the coronavirus have prevented the spread of the flu.
 It is possible that the coronavirus has somehow defeated or interfered with the flu.